Kyroline/azura-labs-test/README.md

 ## ABOUT
  - Access book list in '/books' (landing page designer are credited below)
  - Access administator panel in '/admin/...'
+ - Anything that's not credited is made by me.

 ## Credits